Aref-Akminasi/aws-developer-associate/Security.md

 - If you want to encrypt **> 4KB**, we need to use **Envelope Encryption** method
 - For Envelope Encryption we should use **GenerateDataKey API** that will return a **DEK (Data Encryption Key)** that we can use it to encrypt locally and send file back
 - **GenerateDataKeyWithoutPlaintext API** to use DEK at some point (not immediately)
-- The AWS Encryption SDK implement Envelope Encryption for us
+- The **AWS Encryption SDK** implement Envelope Encryption for us
 - The Encryption SDK has DEK caching mechanism to reduce requests to KMS

 ## KMS - Limits

-- All operations (encrypt/decrypt) share the same quota (same limit)
+- All operations (encrypt/decrypt) **share** the same quota (same limit)
 - When you exceed the quota you will get **ThrottlingException**

 ### Throttling Strategies

-- To respond, use exponential backoff
+- Use exponential backoff
 - For GenerateDataKey API, consider using DEK caching from the encryption SDK
-- You can request a request quota increase through API or AWS support
+- You can request a quota increase through API or AWS support

 # CloudHSM